George Brown (Belizean judge): Personal life

 Brown was born to Noel "Todd" Brown and grew up in Gales Point.
 He was an aficionado of sailing.
-He attended St. Michael's College, Belize, where he joint the football, cricket, and track and field teams.
+He attended St. Michael's College, Belize, where he joined the football, cricket, and track and field teams.
 He did his legal education at the Norman Manley Law School in Jamaica.
 He was knighted in December 1990.
 In May 1998, he co-founded the George Noel Brown Foundation along with Ella-Jean Gillett and Valentina Reyes to promote athletics and craftsmanship.
 However, his health continued to deteriorate after that, and in 2001 he went missing in Belize City due to disorientation.
 In February 2007, he was given the Belize Audubon Society's James A. Waight award for his contributions to the social, cultural, and environmental development of Belize, in particular for his charitable work in introducing at-risk youth to the arts of sailing and boat building.
 He died on 26 July that year.
 He was survived by his wife Lady Magdalene Elizabeth Brown, four daughters, and two sons.
 His funeral was held at Ephesus Adventist Church.